kenlabs/metaverse-school/docs/resource/Featured Metaverse dev sites.md

 ---
-title: Featured NFT dev sites
+title: Featured Metaverse dev sites
-description: Helpful sites and other resources for NFT developers.
+description: Helpful sites and other resources for Metaverse developers.
 ---
- # Featured NFT dev sites
+ # Featured Metaverse dev sites

-Below you'll find a growing list of sites with useful information and resources for NFT developers.
-This isn't an exhaustive inventory, so **if you've got a favorite resource that's been valuable along your NFT development journey, please share it!
-[Add it to this page](https://github.com/protocol/nft-website/blob/main/docs/reference/featured-sites.md) to contribute to the global community of NFT developers.**
+Below you'll find a growing list of sites with useful information and resources for Metaverse developers.
+This isn't an exhaustive inventory, so **if you've got a favorite resource that's been valuable along your Metaverse development journey, please share it!
+[Add it to this page](https://github.com/protocol/nft-website/blob/main/docs/reference/featured-sites.md) to contribute to the global community of Metaverse developers.**

  ## Conceptual overviews

 - [The OpenSea NFT Bible](https://opensea.io/blog/guides/non-fungible-tokens/): Aims to "provide an in-depth overview of non-fungible tokens: the technical anatomy of an ERC721, the history of the NFT, common misconceptions about NFTs, and the current state of the NFT market."